Bloutiouf/Webfunge/readme.md

 It does not implement concurrency, stack stack.

-It treats string as unique value and does not convert characters to their ASCII codes.

-It does not allow changing the space (p and s instructions).
+It does not allow changing the space (p and s instructions have been replaced).

 Authors
 -------